gbazia/gbazia.github.io/about.md

 * Symbiosys
 * Aigle Azur

+Managing and operational monitoring of project from conception to delivery

 * Conception
 * Technical Briefs, functional and technical documentations/specifications
 * Budget Management  and Reporting ;